MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-leadcycletime.md

 From the Power Query Editor, choose the query with the data you want to transform.
 For a Lead/Cycle time chart, you'll want to make the following transformations:

 - Expand columns such as `Area`, `Iteration`, and `AssignedTo`.
-- Tranform the data type for the `LeadTimeDays` and `CycleTimeDays` columns to a Whole number.
+- Transform the data type for the `LeadTimeDays` and `CycleTimeDays` columns to a Whole number.
-- Transform the data type for the `CompletedDateSK` column from an integer to a Date value, this requires several steps.
+- Transform the data type for the `CompletedDateSK` column from an integer to a date value.

 To learn how, see the following sections in [Transform Analytics data to generate Power BI reports](transform-analytics-data-report-generation.md):
 - [Expand columns](transform-analytics-data-report-generation.md#expand-columns).